krenaldi/JS-Closure_Lesson_Plan/README.md

 * Explain to class that we are going to cover the topic of **closures** and the concept of hoisting when it comes to executing a function.

 * A **closure** is the combination of a function bundled together (or rather enclosed) with references to its surrounding state (the lexical environment).
-In other words, a closure gives you access to an outer function’s scope from an inner function.
+In other words, a closure gives you access to an outer function’s scope from an inner function **even after the outer function has completed since the inner function will have the state that is was created in still in memory**.
 In JavaScript, closures are created every time a function is created at function creation time.

 * Closures are frequently used in JavaScript for object data privacy, in event handlers and callback functions, and in partial applications, currying, and other functional programming patterns.